Skip to main content

-Most designers save a client money.
-It will rarely cost more to commission a professionally qualified Accredited designer for a home than it would to ‘do it yourself’.
+Most interior designers save a client money.
+It will rarely cost more to commission a professionally qualified designer for a home than it would to ‘do it yourself’.
 Discounts passed to clients often outweigh the Design Fees*.
-A commercial project investment would rarely commence without a recognised and compliant designer(s) appointed.
-The wrong choice and decisions from designers unrecognised by the industry accrediting body may incur additional costs, delay and sometimes increase legal and financial risk.
-You can see a selection of the scale and quality of projects created by some SBID Design Professionals, here.
+A commercial project investment would rarely commence without a credible and compliant designer appointed.
+The wrong choice of designer may incur error, additional costs, delay and even increase health, safety, legal and financial risks.

 *Designers who do NOT charge a Design Fee but retain the trade discount is NOT recommended by SBID as the client may receive products where best discounts are available rather than the most appropriate product recommendations for the project.